OnionIoT/documentation/docs/quickstart/serial-command-line.md

 :::

-## Install USB-to-Serial driver on your computer
+## Step 1: Install USB-to-Serial driver on your computer

 You'll need to download and install the Serial-to-USB driver on your computer for your specific operating system.